apify/apify-docs-v2/sources/platform/proxy/connection_settings.md

 # Connection settings

+**Learn how to connect your application to Apify Proxy.
+See the required parameters such as the correct username and password.**

+---

 Below are the HTTP proxy connection settings for Apify Proxy.

 | Parameter           | Value / explanation                                                                                                                                                                                                                                                                                                                                        |